jltng/jltng/README.md

 ### Hi there 👋

-I am Julie, a third-year computer science student at the University of Toronto.
+I am Julie, a third-year Computer Science student at the University of Toronto.

-This is where I break more stuff than I build :p
+This is where I break more stuff than build :p

 When I'm not doing the above, I enjoy paddling, running, and reading.